Beetlejuice on Broadway Tickets

 About Beetlejuice on Broadway

-Beetlejuice, Beetlejuice, Beetlejuice.
-Say it three times, and Tony Award-nominated School of Rock actor Alex Brightman will appear as the title character in the musical adaptation of the 1988 comedy classic Beetlejuice, now being resurrected on Broadway for a second run.
-Get Beetlejuice tickets on TodayTix.
+Beetlejuice, Beetlejuice, Beetlejuice!
+Say it three times, and the musical adaptation of the 1988 comedy classic will appear for a third Broadway run!
+Set an alert for Beetlejuice tickets today-o on TodayTix.

-If you loved the Beetlejuice movie, see the frightfully fun story live on stage.
-The Beetlejuice musical keeps Tim Burton's distinctive, spooky aesthetic intact and adds plenty of pop culture and theatre humor, frightfully catchy songs, and plenty of special effects.
-The titular chaos-causing poltergeist gets even more stage time than in the movie, and amid his zany antics is also a show about family, making the most of life while you have it, and also making the most of death if you're stuck in it.
+Amid the title character's zany antics is also a show about family, making the most of life while you have it, and making the most of death if you're stuck in it.
 A New York Theatre Guide review calls Beetlejuice "a parade of eccentricity with flair and great comedy technique that turns it into a subversive delight."
-There's a reason why the fan-favorite, eight-time Tony-nominated show got brought back from the dead!

 Start date